firavoyage/blogging/river.md

 ---

-google ai mode glitches ("sth went wrong" at the first resp). and gets fixed after an hour.
+google ai mode glitches ("sth went wrong" at the first resp). ~~and gets fixed after an hour~~ not really.

 ---